Rob Callaway

 Robert Callaway (born February 14, 1988) is an American former professional football player who was a defensive tackle in the National Football League (NFL) for the Detroit Lions and Dallas Cowboys.
 He played college football for the Saginaw Valley State Cardinals.

-Early years
+Early life

 Callaway attended Beecher High School, where he played offensive tackle, defensive tackle and defensive end.
 He also practiced track.

 He accepted a football scholarship from Division-II Saginaw Valley State University.
-As a freshman, he played in the last 5 games of the season, making 4 starts at defensive tackle and 5 stops.
+As a freshman, he played in the last five games of the season, making four starts at defensive tackle and five stops.

-As a sophomore, he appeared in 5 games with one start, making 2 tackles (0.5 for loss).
-As a junior, he appeared in 10 games as a backup defensive tackle, tallying 11 tackles.
+As a sophomore, he appeared in five games with one start, making two tackles (0.5 for loss).
+As a junior, he appeared in ten games as a backup defensive tackle, tallying 11 tackles.

-As a senior, he started all 12 games, registering 25 tackles (6 for loss), 3.5 sacks and 3 blocked kicks.
+As a senior, he started all 12 games, registering 25 tackles (six for loss), 3.5 sacks and three blocked kicks.